Fire and rescue services

 To protect yourself from illness:

 Several private medical clinics and hospitals in Sofia and other major cities are well-equipped and well-staffed.
 However, treatment can be expensive.
-You also often need to pay doctors up-front.
+You may also need to pay doctors up-front.

 If you become seriously ill or injured, you may be evacuated to a place with better facilities.
 Medical evacuation can be very expensive.